salimane/vagrant-dev/README.md

 **Startup speed**

-To speed up the startup process after the first run, use
+To speed up the startup process after the first run, use:

 ```shell
 vagrant up --no-provision
 ```